Return to Koh Chang Beaches

 On the northern canal – Aana Resort

-The cute Phu Talay seafood restaurant, guesthouse and ornamental windmill hugs the riverbank together with the closed Riverview Hostel, Baan Moon, Sapparot Bar, Jonnie’s Riverside Guesthouse (changed hands in 2023 from Moley’s) and at the end, Iyara Seafood, all with their terraces built out over the water.
+The cute Phu Talay seafood restaurant, guesthouse and ornamental windmill hugs the riverbank together with the Baan Moon, Sapparot Bar, Jonnie’s Riverside Guesthouse and at the end, Iyara Seafood, all with their terraces built out over the water.

 Depending on demand, both Iyara and Phu Talay conduct evening dinner tours up the klong to see the fireflies.
 If you want to try SUP (Stand-up Paddling), then you’re in luck too, as Iyara has a rental centre (with or without instructor) here.